Object Oriented Tracking

 Preset settings apply automatically.

-Identifying customers or users is important to improve analyses of user behavior in your app, e.g. to identify returning visitors.
+Identifying customers or users is essential to improve analyses of user behavior in your app, e.g., to identify returning visitors.
 It is also possible to further categorize customers to improve Intelligence results.

 Customer data can be tracked in both page and event requests.